Washington Wizards 2021: News, Schedule, Roster, Score, Injury Report

-The team’s name “Washington Wizards” is arched at the top and the bottom respectively.
-Moreover, the logo contains three stars that represent, D.C., Maryland, and Virginia.
+The team’s name “Washington Wizards” is arched at the top and the bottom, respectively.
+Moreover, the logo contains three stars that represent D.C., Maryland, and Virginia.
 The franchise eliminated the jumping wizard in their new logo and instead added a crafty basketball that represents their colors.

-Furthermore, the Washington Wizards play their home games at the Capital One Arena, which is located in the Chinatown neighborhood in the capital city.
+The Washington Wizards play their home games at the Capital One Arena, which is located in the Chinatown neighborhood in the capital city.
 The Wizards have occupied this arena since 1997, and share it with the Washington Capitals of the NHL.

 Who owns the Washington Wizards?

 American businessman Ted Leonsis took over ownership duties in 2010 and brought about a major change in the franchise.
 Now, he owns a majority stake of the team.
 Leonsis is much loved by the Wizards' fans, as he voluntarily involves them when making major changes to the team.

 Leonsis is the CEO of Monumental Sports, a company that owns several sports teams, including the Wizards, Washington Capitals (NHL), and the Washington Mystics (WNBA).
 The Georgetown University alum’s net worth is estimated to be $1.4 billion by Forbes.

 1994 NBA champion Scott Brooks has been serving as the Wizards’ 24th head coach since 2016.
 Brooks has been affiliated with the NBA for a long time, both as a player and a coach.
 His three-year stint with the Houston Rockets earned him a championship ring as a player.